|Tom was holding the broom (escoba) made of vegetation at El Toledo Coffee Tour.|

 As for a day like today…once the football game ends and I’ve uploaded the post, most likely, we’ll spend time out by the pool.
 The past three days have been cloudy and rainy by the time I’ve finished the post.
 We’re both anxious to get our token 20 to 30 minutes of sun time and spend time in the pool.
 Rain or shine, we spend the better part of each day on the veranda with the roof protecting us from the rain.

-It’s during those pool times we discuss our dreams for the future; where we’d like to go after visiting the US again in 2019.
-At this point, we’re tossing around some ideas, taking into consideration which countries we’ve yet to visit and those we long to see.
+We discuss our dreams for the future during those pool times, where we’d like to go after revisiting the US in 2019.
+At this point, we’re tossing around some ideas, considering which countries we’ve yet to visit and those we long to see.

 |Drying racks for the coffee beans.|

-Then again, most peculiarly…we don’t have a key ring!
-How odd it that?
+Then again, most peculiarly…we don’t have a keyring!
+How odd is that?